 SCCM Documentation Script – Video Review of Automation

-How to Document SCCM Settings every month?
-This post is a quick post to give a review of the SCCM documentation script.
-David’s script helped many of us from disasters.
-I have shared one of my experiences in the following section.
-I have explained that in one of my previous posts here.
+How do I document SCCM Settings every month?
+This is a quick post to review the SCCM documentation script.
+David’s script saved many of us from disasters.

 The SCCM documentation helped us to start the recovery process of SCCM boundaries and boundary groups.